Oligotroph: Oligotrophic environments

 Oligotrophs occupy environments where the available nutrients offer little to sustain life.
-The term “oligotrophic” is commonly used to describe terrestrial and aquatic environments with very low concentrations of nitrates, iron, phosphates, and carbon sources.
+The term "oligotrophic" is commonly used to describe terrestrial and aquatic environments with very low concentrations of nitrates, iron, phosphates, and carbon sources.

 Oligotrophs have acquired survival mechanisms that involve the expression of genes during periods of low nutrient conditions, which has allowed them to find success in various environments.
 Despite the capability to live in low nutrient concentrations, oligotrophs may find difficulty surviving in nutrient-rich environments.
+The presence of excess nutrients overwhelm oligotroph's metabolic systems, which cause them to struggle to regulate nutrient uptake.
+For example, oligotroph's enzymes function well in low nutrient environments, but struggle in high nutrient environments.

 Antarctica

 Antarctic environments offer very little to sustain life as most organisms are not well adapted to live under nutrient-limiting conditions and cold temperatures (lower than 5 °C).
 As such, these environments display a large abundance of psychrophiles that are well adapted to living in an Antarctic biome.
 Most oligotrophs live in lakes where water helps support biochemical processes for growth and survival.
 Below are some documented examples of oligotrophic environments in Antarctica:

 Lake Vostok, a freshwater lake which has been isolated from the world beneath 4 km (2.5 mi) of Antarctic ice is frequently held to be a primary example of an oligotrophic environment.
 Analysis of ice samples showed ecologically separated microenvironments.
 Isolation of microorganisms from each microenvironment led to the discovery of a wide range of different microorganisms present within the ice sheet.
 Traces of fungi have also been observed which suggests potential for unique symbiotic interactions.
-The lake’s extensive oligotrophy has led some to believe parts of lake are completely sterile.
+The lake’s extensive oligotrophy has led some to believe parts of the lake are completely sterile.
 This lake is a helpful tool for simulating studies regarding extraterrestrial life on frozen planets and other celestial bodies.

 Crooked Lake is an ultra-oligotrophic glacial lake with a thin distribution of heterotrophic and autotrophic microorganisms.
 The microbial loop plays a big role in cycling nutrients and energy within this lake, despite particularly low bacterial abundance and productivity in these environments.
 The little ecological diversity can be attributed to the lake's low annual temperatures.
 Species discovered in this lake include Ochromonas, Chlamydomonas, Scourfeldia, Cryptomonas, Akistrodesmus falcatus, and Daphniopsis studeri (a microcrustacean).
 It is proposed that low competitive selection against Daphniopsis studeri has allowed the species to survive long enough to reproduce in nutrient limiting environments.